DATE CHECKED THIS PAGE WAS VALID: 30/08/2023

 sudo apt-get purge firefox-esr

-You will note that if you read the output Debian must have a web browser installed as part of its apt requirements so it will suggest chromium instead of Firefox.
+You will note that if you read the output Debian must have a web browser installed as part of its apt requirements (untrue on debian 12?) so it will suggest chromium instead of Firefox.
 We will accept this recommendation and just press y.
 We want a sandboxed version of Firefox for daily use and will keep chromium as a backup browser in case we need it.

 Now we need to install snaps: